raycast/extensions/extensions/calist/README.md

 In the search field you can type in `July 1992` and it will change the date to that.
 If you type in the number of the month it will change the month to that.
-You can search for a specific date by typing the date in the search bar.

 ## 🧭 Navigation